He spent a year in film school, working towards his dream career. But he couldn’t afford it.

 On this episode of Career Crashers, Jason shares his story and how he leveraged opportunities in other roles to launch a career he loves.

-- Jason’s career journey–from dropping out, to banking, to film
+- Jason’s dream career journey–from dropping out, to banking, to film

 - How creative people are often perfectionists, and why you’ve just got to launch it